Satayu47/IncidentResponse_Porsche/CONTRIBUTING.md

-# Phase 2 Notes
+# Phase 2 Stuff

-Building the automation part.
-Phase 1 analyzes incidents, Phase 2 responds to them.
+Working on the automation part next.
+Phase 1 just analyzes stuff, Phase 2 actually responds.

 ## How it works
-Phase 1 outputs JSON with incident classification and confidence score.
+Phase 1 gives you JSON with what type of incident it is and how confident the system is about it.
 Phase 2 takes that and does something about it.

-## Confidence levels
+## Confidence thresholds
-- 0.7+ = do it automatically
+- 0.7+ = just do it automatically
-- 0.6-0.69 = ask first
+- 0.6-0.69 = ask someone first
-- under 0.6 = human review
+- under 0.6 = needs human review

 ## JSON format